 We get to test the use of own data in a real world context.
 During proactive press work we test if the figures are fit for use in all kinds of contexts.
 This makes the organization aware of importance of different kinds of reservations or limitations in the quality of data.

 Press officers get a deeper understanding of statistical analysis and the different statistics.
 This overview of our products is rare in Statistics Denmark and is helpful when guiding journalists and other stakeholders.

+Working proactively during the national election we learned that:

+A central cross-divisional committee could create internal knowledge on ad-hoc products created to journalists in the NSI.
+By publishing these ad-hoc special runs on a dedicated website we also created external awareness on the numbers.

+During an election campaign, the news agenda can be extraordinary hard to keep up with.
+That made it harder if not impossible for us to proactively provide articles or overviews on new facts to issues discussed politically.
+However, we could do stories on voters, candidates, former results etc. Instead, facts related to the current debate were distributed in short tweets.

+Preparing fact sheets with statistical overviews on relevant topics related to upcoming events is useful to our users – and it removes some of the pressure from us when the event takes place

 References